PacificBiosciences/pbmm2/README.md

 ***

-## Availability
-The latest pre-release, unstable, experts-only linux/mac binaries can be installed via [bioconda](https://bioconda.github.io/).

-    conda install pbmm2

-These binaries are not ISO compliant.
-For research only.
-Not for use in diagnostics procedures.

-No support for source builds.
-No support via mail to developers.
-Please *do not* contact a PacBio Field Applications Scientist or PacBio Customer Service for assistance.
-Please file GitHub issues for problems and questions!
+_pbmm2_ is a wrapper for [minimap2](https://github.com/lh3/minimap2).
+Its purpose is to support native PacBio BAM in- and output and provide sets of recommended parameters.
+Extensive testing is yet to be performed before _pbmm2_ becomes an officially recommended PacBio aligner; until then, please use BLASR if you need ISO compliant tools and official PacBio support.

 **This is an early beta!** Expect extreme changes and different output between versions until release of the first stable release.
 Furthermore, the command-line options are not stable yet, and can change at any point, do not rely on it yet.

-## Scope
+## Availability
-_pbmm2_ is a wrapper for [minimap2](https://github.com/lh3/minimap2).
-Its purpose is to support native PacBio BAM in- and output and provide sets of recommended parameters.
-Extensive testing is yet to be performed before _pbmm2_ becomes an officially recommended PacBio aligner; until then, please use BLASR if you need ISO compliant tools and official PacBio support.:
+Latest version can be installed via bioconda package `pbmm2`.

+Please refer to our [official pbbioconda page](https://github.com/PacificBiosciences/pbbioconda) for information on Installation, Support, License, Copyright, and Disclaimer.

 ## Usage
 _pbmm2_ offers following tools